menthol/DeepLy/README.md

 ## Request Limit

 There is a request limit.
-The threshold of this limit is unknown.
+The threshold of this limit is specified in the quota documentation delivered to you by DeepL.

 ## Internals